SeanKind/MyPortfolioWebsite/README.md

 # MyPortfolioWebsite
-Dedicated to all things related to my portfolio/website
+Dedicated to all things related to my (WIP) portfolio/website